Access-Point-Program/cohort-3-rules-engine-admin/README.md

 - Set Up PostgreSQL Tables in pgAdmin

 # Creating User
+- Start by logging into the Postgres 15 Server, and expanding it.
 - Right-click Login/Group Roles -> Create -> Login/Group role
 - General:
   - Name = rules-engine-admin